In situ characterization of laser-induced strong field ionization phenomena: Results

 This phenomenon depletes the transient population of singly ionized $Ar^{+1}$ ions at the beam's center.
 Notably, the duration of the transient $Ar^{+1}$ population at the beam's center is only 19 fs (FWHM), significantly shorter than the 43 fs laser pulse duration.
 While the high laser intensity at the center drives double ionization, it weakens with increasing distance further away from the center, leading to single ionization there as the dominant process.

 This spatial dependence results in the characteristic "molerun"-like distribution of $Ar^{+1}$ ion density across the focal plane once the laser pulse has passed, as illustrated in Figure \ref{Figure_space_time_ionization} (f).
-This phenomenon is accompanied by a localized "molehill" peak of $Ar^{+2}$ ions (Figure \ref{Figure_space_time_ionization} (g)) and a significantly more depleted "hole-burning" compared to helium (Figure \ref{Figure_space_time_ionization} (e)).
+This phenomenon is accompanied by a localized "molehill" peak of $Ar^{+2}$ ions (Fig. \ref{Figure_space_time_ionization} (g)) and a significantly more depleted "hole-burning" compared to helium (Fig. \ref{Figure_space_time_ionization} (e)).